GiuseppeLeite/ms1_mars/README.md

 ###  Bulk data deconvolution

 We utilized CIBERSORTx (https://cibersortx.stanford.edu/) to estimate the percentage of MS1 cells from the bulk normalized gene expression matrix.
-To deconvolute the whole blood gene expression data, we used the cell state signature matrix generated from scRNA-seq of peripheral blood mononuclear cells as reference (REF) This signature matrix encompasses 16 immune cell states.
-CIBERSORTx was performed with batch correction, quantile normalization, absolute mode, and 100 permutations.
+To deconvolute the whole blood gene expression data, we used the cell state signature matrix generated from scRNA-seq of peripheral blood mononuclear cells as reference.
+This signature matrix encompasses 16 immune cell states.
+CIBERSORTx was performed with batch correction, quantile normalization, absolute mode, and 100 permutations (DOI: 10.1126/scitranslmed.abe9599, DOI: 10.1126/scitranslmed.abe9599).

 The results are importet to R and the pecertages of MS1 are calculted using the following code:
 - Code: CIBERSORTx Results and Stacked barplot.R